rchillyard/TableParser/README.md

 But, if not parsing as raw rows, you will need to design a class hierarchy to model the columns of the table.
 _TableParser_ will take care of any depth of case classes/tuples.
-Currently, there is a limit of 12 parameters per case class/tuple so with a depth of _h_ classes/tuples you could handle _12^h_ attributes altogether.
+Currently, there is a limit of 13 parameters per case class/tuple so with a depth of _h_ classes/tuples you could theoretically handle _13^h_ attributes altogether.

 The names of the parameters of a case class do not necessarily have to be the same as the column from which the value derives.
 The _ColumnHelper_ class is available to manage the mapping between parameters and columns.